Exhibits

 Augmented Reality Sandbox

-The Augmented Reality Sand Box holds sand in the box with colors that change.
+The Augmented Reality Sandbox holds sand in the box with colors that change.
 The changes happen based on the elevation of the sand, similar to a topographic map.
-As an additional feature, make “rain” (holding hand above the exhibit) and observe how the water moves on the “map” showing where the waters move acting as a model of a watershed.
+You can "make rain” (hold hand above the exhibit) and observe how the water moves on the “map” showing how waters move, acting as a model of a watershed.

 Big Blue Blocks

-The big foam blocks can be used to build large structures.
+The Big Blue Blocks can be used to build large structures.
 Includes cylindrical blocks to facilitate extra stability for taller structures.
 Use cylindrical to build moving parts.
-Blocks can be used to construct experiments about geological history, motion, mass, change, speed, gravity, force, … Also features blocks and balls to make ball runs.
+Blocks can be used to construct experiments about geological history, motion, mass, change, speed, gravity, force, and more!

 Bear Den